 I’ve also started a few home businesses, and lately I’ve been reading a lot of books on sales and marketing.
 At the moment I’m helping a real estate agent with his marketing, but some day I would like to run a bike touring company in Italy.

-UC Santa Cruz - Bachelors, Environmental Studies
+Undergraduate Degree: University of California-Santa Cruz - Bachelors, Environmental Studies

 What is your teaching philosophy?